 Nurse attorneys are licensed as both registered nurses and attorneys.
 These dual licenses allow them to integrate law into their healthcare practice or organization, or address healthcare concerns in their law practice.

-Nursing informatics (NI) is a specialty which integrates nursing science with multiple information management and analytical sciences to identify, define, manage, and communicate data, information, knowledge, and wisdom in nursing practice.
+Nursing informatics (NI) is a specialty that integrates nursing science with multiple information management and analytical sciences to identify, define, manage, and communicate data, information, knowledge, and wisdom in nursing practice.

 OCNs are board certified through the Oncology Nursing Certification Corporation

-Certified Orthopaedic Nurses (ONCs) are RNs with special education and training in orthopaedics.
-They play an important role in providing care to patients with musculoskeletal disease, bone fractures, arthritis, joint replacements, osteoporosis, and genetic malformations and conditions which effect bones and/or muscles.
+Certified Orthopaedic Nurses (ONCs) are RNs with special education and training in orthopedics.
+They play an important role in providing care to patients with musculoskeletal disease, bone fractures, arthritis, joint replacements, osteoporosis, and genetic malformations and conditions which affect bones and/or muscles.
 Additionally, ONCs are responsible for educating patients on these disorders and on available self-care and support systems.